repodevs/tofo/README.md

   <br>
 </p>

-# TypeORM Express Query Builder
+# TypeORM Server Query Builder
 This library allows you to transfrom automatically _url query_ into TypeORM findOptions queries.

 ## Installation